bugsnag/bugsnag-go/README.md

 ## License

-The Bugsnag exception reporter for Go is free software released under the MIT License.
+The BugSnag error reporter for Go is free software released under the MIT License.
 See [LICENSE.txt](LICENSE.txt) for details.